-On 26 September 1969 45 acres was set aside for the Conservation of Flora.
+On 26 September 1969, 45 acres was set aside for the Conservation of Flora.
 This area was decreased to 17.5 ha in 1977, and increased to its present size of 71.8 ha in July 1979.
-On 6 June 1980, the Reserve was given 'A' class status and its purpose was changed to the Conservation of Flora and Fauna, with vesting in the Western Australian Wildlife Authority (now replaced by the NPNCA).
-This change was based on recommendations by B G Muir following surveys of the area in 1979 (Muir 1979a).
+On 6 June 1980, the Reserve was given Class A status and its purpose was changed to the Conservation of Flora and Fauna, with vesting in the Western Australian Wildlife Authority (now the NPNCA).
+This change was based on recommendations by Muir following surveys of the area (Muir 1979a).

-Three discrete woodland associations occur on Meenaar - york gum on grey-brown sandy clays adjacent to the streamline, a small area of jam on yellow sandy-loams slightly higher in the landscape and wandoo on grey clays in the southern corner of the Reserve.
-The remaining third of the Reserve is covered by a mosaic of heath, including sandalwood, blackboys, jam and sheoak on pale sand-loams and pale, grey-yellow sands.
+Three discrete woodland associations occur on Meenaer - York gum on grey-brown sandy clays adjacent to the streamline, a small area of jam on yellow sandy loams slightly higher in the landscape and wandoo on grey clays in the southern corner of the Reserve.
+The remaining third of the Reserve is covered by a mosaic of heath, including sandalwood, blackboys, jam and sheoak on pale sandy loams and pale, grey-yellow sands.

-These associations are described below and distributed as shown in Figure 16:
+These associations are distributed as shown in Figure 16 and described below: